nazavode/automaton/README.rst

 How to visualize an automaton?
 ------------------------------

-When things are getting complex and it seems that our automata are becoming autonomous lifeforms grasping to escape our control, it could be useful to have a *human friendly* representation of their behaviour.
+When things are getting complex and it seems that our automata are becoming autonomous life forms grasping to escape our control, it could be useful to have a *human friendly* representation of their behaviour.

 You can ask for the *transition table*...